-Your RAM stores all frequently used programs and files, allowing your CPU to process data quickly and efficiently.
+Your RAM is an important hardware component that stores frequently used programs and files, allowing your CPU to process data quickly and efficiently.
 But if your RAM usage is always very high, your computer will feel very slow, and you’ll also experience stuttering in video games.
-So, is there a way to free up RAM space in Windows 10?
+So, is there a way to free up RAM in Windows 10?

 Note: Please save any important files or data before you proceed, as we will be working in the Registry and with other important settings.